 - Wet food is about 75 percent water, which is roughly equal to the percentage of water in cats’ prey in the wild.
 Dry food is only about ten percent water.

-- The average cat who eats only dry food needs to drink several ounces of water a day to make up for the lack of water from food.
+- The average cat who eats only dry food needs to to make up for the lack of water from food.

-- Studies also suggest that regardless of cats' total food and water consumption, the proportion of water in the diet is higher for cats fed wet food than for cats fed dry food.
+- Studies also suggest that regardless of cats' total food and water consumption, the proportion of water in the diet is higher for cats fed wet food than for cats fed dry food.3

 - Some veterinarians warn that insufficient moisture in the diet may increase the risk of crystals, or stones in the urinary tract.
 An ample volume of urine is necessary to dilute solid materials that could otherwise accumulate and form stones.
 Stones can cause painful, sometimes even life-threatening urinary tract blockages.

 - A recent study showed that switching from dry to wet food decreased the incidence of cystitis (inflammation of the bladder) in cats.4 Make sure your cat has fresh clean water every day.
 If your cat eats predominantly dry food, you may want to invest in a pet water fountain to encourage more water consumption.

 Research on Whether Dry Food Improves Cats’ Dental Health is Inconclusive

 - Some studies show a small dental benefit when hard food is included in cats’ diets; others do not.5 One reason hard food may have a limited impact on cats’ teeth and gums is that cats aren’t big chewers, so the hard food they eat has little opportunity to do abrasive cleaning.

 - Some veterinarians express concern that the higher carbohydrate content and starchy coating of many hard foods could contribute to plaque.

 - Specially formulated dental diets do seem to benefit cats’ dental health, perhaps because the larger sized-kibble forces more chewing.